OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: OPT-Engine: Taxonomy and Pipeline Framework

 \subsection{OPT-Engine: Pipeline Framework}

-Given an optimization problem class $d \in \mathcal{D}$, where $\mathcal{D} = \{d_1, d_2, \dots, d_n\}$ denotes the ten problem classes introduced above, we then describe the pipeline that produces fully specified, verifiable instances from each class.
+Given an optimization problem class $d \in \mathcal{D}$, where $\mathcal{D} = \{d_1, d_2, \dots, d_n\}$ denotes the ten problem classes introduced above, we detail the pipeline that produces fully specified, verifiable instances from each class.
 As shown in Figure~\ref{fig:pipeline_first}, the overall pipeline, which generates the final problem instance (including its type, complexity, problem description, and verifiable solution), can be divided into four main stages: 1.) the \textbf{numeric instance generation} stage, 2.) the \textbf{original problem construction} stage, 3.) the \textbf{problem augmentation} stage, and 4.) the \textbf{instance validation} stage.

 In the first stage, the numeric instance generator $G$ takes the problem class $d$ and a difficulty control parameter vector $\theta$ as the input, and generates the core numeric data that represents a specific numeric instance.
-This process can be formally viewed as a function $G$ that maps the problem class $\mathcal{D}$ and control space $\Theta$ to the numeric instance space $\mathcal{I}$:
+This process can be formally viewed as a function $G$ that maps the problem class $\mathcal{D}$ and control space $\Theta$ to the numeric instance space $\mathcal{I}$: $ G: \mathcal{D} \times \Theta \to \mathcal{I}$.

-Here, $\Theta \subseteq \mathbb{R}^k$ represents the $k$-dimensional space of controllable difficulty parameters (e.g., the number of cities for TSP).
+Here, $\Theta \subseteq \mathbb{R}^k$ represents the $k$-dimensional space of controllable difficulty parameters (e.g., the number of cities for the TSP, where $k=1$).
 Crucially, $G$ is coupled with a solver template specific to class $d$.
 This code template is essential for generating the exact optimal objective value and decision variables that serve as the ground truth for subsequent validation stages.
 For example, a size parameter $n$ induces a controllable $n \times n$ distance matrix for TSP, after which the solver computes the optimal solution.
 Meanwhile, $G$ is equipped with a self-correction mechanism: if a draw is infeasible, the generator resamples until a valid numeric instance is produced.

 Once a valid numeric instance $i \in \mathcal{I}$ is available, the pipeline proceeds to the ``canonical problem construction'' stage.
 In this stage, we utilize a structured problem description template $T$ to map the instance $i$ into the canonical problem statement $s_c \in \mathcal{S}_{C}$.
 This generated statement serves as the essential, formal original optimization problem used for subsequent rephrasing and validation.
-This mapping $M$ is defined as:
+This mapping $M$ is defined as: $M: \mathcal{I} \times T \to \mathcal{S}_{C}$.